Farinelli: Farinelli Study Centre

-Portrayals of Farinelli
+Portrayals of Farinelli in literature, film, radio, opera and theatre

 Farinelli is represented in Voltaire's Candide.

 A film, Farinelli, directed by Gérard Corbiau, was made about Farinelli's life in 1994.
-This takes considerable dramatic licence with history, emphasising the importance of Farinelli's brother and reducing Porpora's role, while Handel becomes an antagonist; the singer's 22 years spent in the Spanish court is only vaguely hinted at, as well as his brother being appointed minister of War.
+This takes considerable dramatic licence with history, emphasising the importance of Farinelli's brother and reducing Porpora's role, while Handel becomes an antagonist; the singer's 22 years spent in the Spanish court is only vaguely hinted at, as well as his brother being appointed Minister of War.
 Farinelli's supposed sexual escapades are a major element of the film's plot, and are totally spurious according to historians (primarily, Patrick Barbier's "Histoire des castrats", Paris 1989).
-The movie is largely fictionalized and bears little resemblance to the historical Farinelli.